George Dow: Railway Maps and Design

+British Railways Career

 On the creation of British Railways in 1948, he was appointed Public Relations and Publicity Officer for the Eastern and North Eastern Regions.
 In 1949 he took the same post at the larger London Midland Region.
 He rose to Divisional Manager, Birmingham, and later Stoke-on-Trent, and retired in 1968.

 He also wrote twenty-one railway histories, starting with studies for the LNER, and later including his three-volume history of the Great Central Railway and a two-volume work on the carriages of the Midland Railway.

 He was the founding President of the Model Engineering Trade Association in 1944, and of the Historical Model Railway Society in 1950.

 He died on 28 January 1987 aged 79 years.